 If you’re getting out of the paycheck to paycheck habit, there are a few ways you can make saving super simple.

-Set up direct deposit into savings
+Set up direct deposit into a savings account

 If you normally get paid via direct deposit you can have savings taken right off the top.